Lonelister/WinProVirtualKey/README.md

 1. Run WinProVirtualKey(VER).exe with administrator priviliges!
 2. KMS (Key Management Service) may malfunction, it can be fixed, and to solve this problem:
     - Restart the system
-    - Renew KMS and its services
+    - Renew *KMS* and its services
     - Disconnect from your organization's network (if your device is on one)
     - Make sure that no Windows license has been activated while executing the script
-    - Check in the console that DISM (Deployment Image and Management Tool) has been started correctly and is executing commands (check the picture below) that are important when performing functions from KMS
+    - Check in the console that _DISM_ (_Deployment Image and Management Tool_) has been started correctly and is executing commands (check the picture below) that are important when performing functions from _KMS_
-3. Disable your antivirus for the script to work properly (this script is considered harmful by antiviruses, but it really isn't)
+3. Disable your antivirus for the script to work properly (this script is considered harmful by antiviruses, but it really isn't) or head to "How to enable WinProVirtualKey" as safe?"
-4. USE THIS SCRIPT AS A WINDOWS ACTIVATION TOOL ONLY AND SOLELY AT YOUR OWN RISK AND ONLY ON A VIRTUAL MACHINE
+**4. USE THIS SCRIPT AS A WINDOWS ACTIVATION TOOL ONLY AND SOLELY AT YOUR OWN RISK AND ONLY ON A VIRTUAL MACHINE**

 ### If <b>Key Management Service</b> is not working properly: